AleksaDjor/Repeated-Helping-Games-Simulations-And-Analysis/README.md

 - Calculates stats for substrategies,
 - Calculates accuracy used for hypothesis testing (QQ plots, Shapiro-Wilk, ANOVA, Friedman, Wilxocon paired signed rank, paired t tests).

 **Currently the code is implemented in R markdown for easier comprehension.
-R is used since there are already packages in R that simplify implementing MLFIT.**
+R is used since there is [already a package](https://github.com/fdvorak/stratEst/) in R that simplifies implementing MLFIT.**

-## To be included:

-Simple and needed implementations:
-- Testing epsilon = 0 (curiosity),
-- Tidying up the main code and analysis,
-- Implementing a single R file that runs simulations,
-- Making a new R file that contains only estimation methods and is suited for experimental analysis,

-Other implementations (mostly elaborated in the Further Discussion of my master's thesis):
-- Implementing a new estimation method,
-- Using evolutionary game theory for simulations (running different distributions and having developing populations based on which strategy/substrategy is most profitable and/or cognitively simple).